 JOHN BARNES

-Docent for 8 years.
-Previously worked for the Oregon Forestry Dept. Active cast member of museum’s Heritage Players.
+A docent since 2016.
+He previously worked for the Oregon Forestry Dept. and is a member of the Museum’s Heritage Players.

 Ellen Bloomquist